 Right now, you may be facing obstacles to your ability to practice law in the state of Florida, either because of a mistake you made in the past or unjust allegations.
 You may be feeling overwhelmed and uncertain of where to turn.

 Know that you are not alone.
-A Florida Bar admissions defense lawyer can build a case arguing on behalf of your moral character and actions while the association investigates your situation.
+A Florida professional regulation lawyer for law students can build a case arguing on behalf of your moral character and actions while the association investigates your situation.

 For a free review of your case and to find out what options you have for overcoming the Florida Bar’s objections, contact the Law Offices of Anidjar & Levine today at 1-800-747-3733.